 - Search of information about a source

 1. Selection.
 The monitoring team of MDF regularly monitors Georgian TV, online, print and social media as well as media outlets created by the Russian government (Sputnik-Georgia, Sputnik-Ossetia, Sputnik-Abkhazia).
-The monitoring is focused on revealing fake news, anti-Western messages and hate speech.
-Moreover, audience of Myth Detector can send an allegedly fake material through a special webpage section, Report Fake, and the Facebook page.
+MDF identifies virally disseminated content through facebook’s search tool Crowdtangle.
+In addition to this, after joining Facebook’s fact-checking third-party program in 2020, under this partnership it has access to listings of content that has been flagged as potentially false by Facebook's systems or its users and makes decisions independently if content is relevant to fact check.
+Moreover, audiences of Myth Detector can send an allegedly fake material through a special webpage section, Report Fake, and the Facebook page.
+Myth Detector editorial team fact-checks and rates only verifiable claims and is focused on virally disseminated and harmful content and discrediting campaigns conducted in coordinated manner.

 Every day, a duty editor of Myth Detector selects materials from the monitoring database, which may be misinformative or manipulative.
 In selecting such information from media monitoring materials and those sent by audience, the editorial staff of Myth Detector uses the following criteria: